-Born on the East Coast Andrew has been involved in the local forestry industry from an early age, from driving trucks in Mangatu forest to planting around Ruatoria.
-Andrew graduated with a degree in environmental planning with a major in forestry, which he put to good use at District Council level before moving on to work for Fulton Hogan.
+Born on the East Coast, Andrew has been involved in the local forestry industry from an early age, from driving trucks in Mangatu forest to planting around Ruatoria.
+Andrew graduated with a degree in environmental planning majoring in forestry, which he put to good use at District Council level before moving on to work for Fulton Hogan.
 He then headed to London for a number of years where he managed projects for National Railways and the London Underground.

-Once back in New Zealand he completed his masters in engineering management at Canterbury University before returning to Gisborne and work with Eastland Group .
+Once back in New Zealand he completed his Masters in engineering management at Canterbury University before returning to Gisborne and work with Eastland Group.
 After 3 years as group project development manager he moved into the role of General Manager – Logistics which encompasses the management of Eastland Port and a separate cold and dry store facility.
-Andrew is passionate about the East Coast and all that it has to offer, he enjoys being in a role where he is able to make a positive contribution to the region while working with an industry he has a strong affiliation with.
+Andrew is passionate about the East Coast and all it has to offer.
+He enjoys being in a role where he is able to make a positive contribution to the region while working in an industry he has a strong affiliation with.

 Te Ahi O Maui Project Manager

-Before taking on the role of Project Manager, Ben was General Manager – Commercial for the Group and had direct accountability for Gisborne Airport and Eastland’s commercial property holdings as well being heavily involved in the analysis, development and delivery of a number projects across the entire business.
+Before taking on the role of Te Ahi O Maui Project Manager, Ben was General Manager – Commercial for the Group and had direct accountability for Gisborne Airport and Eastland’s commercial property holdings as well being heavily involved in the analysis, development and delivery of a number projects across the entire business.

 Nelson Cull is currently Director and Chair of Eastland Group Ltd comprising Eastland Network Ltd, Eastland Port Ltd and Eastland Generation Ltd. He is also Chair and director of MSC Consulting Ltd, a structural and Civil Engineering consultancy firm and Board Adviser to Stonewood Homes West Auckland Ltd and Bike NZ, the National organisation responsible for the sport of cycling in New Zealand.